thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-trello.md

 <properties
 pageTitle="Trello | Microsoft Azure"
-description="Créez des applications logiques avec Azure App Service.
-Trello vous donne une perspective sur tous vos projets, qu’ils soient personnels ou professionnels.
-Cet outil simple, gratuit, souple et visuel vous permet de gérer vos projets et d’organiser tout ce que vous souhaitez.
-Connectez-vous à Trello pour gérer vos tableaux, vos listes et vos cartes" services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+Trello gives you perspective over all your projects, at work and at home.
+It is an easy, free, flexible, and visual way to manage your projects and organize anything.
+Connect to Trello to manage your boards, lists and cards" services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />